-The following table sets out the details of total transaction amount, number and income of loans granted as of 31 December 2021:
+The following table sets out the details of total transaction amount, number and income of loans granted as of 31 December 2022:

-2021 2020 Total transaction number of new secured loans Total transaction number of new real estate backed loans 782 527 Total transaction number of new personal property backed loans 693 856 Total transaction amount of new secured loans (RMB million) Total transaction amount of new real estate backed loans 619 405 Total transaction amount of new personal property backed loans 36 26 Balance of secured loans at the end of the Reporting Year (principal) (RMB million) Balance of real estate backed loans at the end of the Reporting Year (principal) 744 744 Balance of personal property backed loans at the end of the Reporting Year (principal) 39 47 Interest income of secured loans (RMB thousand) Interest income of real estate backed loans 65,035 60,393 Interest income of personal property backed loans 4,384 12,014 Total transaction number of new unsecured loans 53 65 Total transaction amount of new unsecured loans (RMB million) 931 784 Balance of unsecured loans at the end of the Reporting Year (principal) (RMB million) 386 445 Interest income of unsecured loans (RMB thousand) 37,335 38,865
+2022 2021 4 Total transaction number of new secured loans Total transaction number of new real estate backed loans 671 782 Total transaction number of new movable property backed loans 1,451 693 Total transaction amount of new secured loans (RMB million) N. Agend Total transaction amount of new real estate backed loans 564 619 Total transaction amount of new movable property backed loans 152 36 Balance of secured loans at the end of the Reporting Year 1 (principal) (RMB million) $\lambda \sim$ Balance of real estate backed loans at the end of the Reporting Year (principal) 754 744 Balance of movable property backed loans at the end of $\sim \wedge$ the Reporting Year (principal) 73 39 Interest income of secured loans (RMB thousand) M 2 \ / Interest income of real estate backed loans 57,004 65,035 Interest income of movable property backed loans 17,347 4,384 Total transaction number of new unsecured loans 38 53 Total transaction amount of new unsecured loans (RMB million) 720 931 Balance of unsecured loans at the end of the Reporting Year (principal) (RMB million) 370 386 Interest income of unsecured loans (RMB thousand) 24,578 37,335

-The pawnshop business mainly relies on Wuzhong Pawnshop and Changsha Pawnshop as entities to carry out its business.
-Wuzhong Pawnshop, established in 1999 with a registered capital of RMB1,000 million, is a wholly-owned subsidiary of the Company by virtue of the Contractual Arrangements.
-Wuzhong Pawnshop is the largest pawnshop in Mainland China.
-Changsha Pawnshop, established in 2021 with a registered capital of RMB50 million, is an indirect wholly-owned subsidiary of the Company.
+The pawnshop business mainly relies on Wuzhong Pawnshop, Changsha Pawnshop and Nanchang Pawnshop as entities to carry out its business.
+Wuzhong Pawnshop, established in 1999 with a registered capital of RMB1,000 million, is an indirect wholly-owned subsidiary of the Company by virtue of the series of Contractual Arrangements.
+Wuzhong Pawnshop is one of the largest pawnshop in Mainland China.
+Changsha Pawnshop, established in 2021 with a registered capital of RMB50 million, is an indirect whollyowned subsidiary of the Company.
+Nanchang Pawnshop, established in 2022 with a registered capital of RMB30 million, is an indirect non-wholly owned subsidiary of the Company.
+The Company holds 90% of the equity interests of Nanchang Pawnshop.

-Wuzhong Pawnshop primarily engages in secured loan and unsecured loan businesses.
-Secured loans business mainly includes real estate backed loans and personal property backed loans.
+The pawnshop business primarily engages in secured loan and unsecured loan businesses.
+Secured loans business mainly includes real estate backed loans and movable property backed loans.